silverstripe-archive/silverstripe-geoviewer/docs/Roadmap.md

 #### OUTSTANDING

 * Using OGC APIs to connect to backend systems to retrieve data from remote servers.
-* Support EPSG:4326 and EPSG:900913 projections out of the box.
-* Ability to load GWC tiles, GeoServer WFS and GeoServer WMS services
+* Ability to load GWC tiles, MapServer WFS and MapServer WMS services

 ### Beta release